Joachim-barre/jolang/Readme.md

 then two sections that starts by .SESSION_NAME:
     - TEXT that store the code
-    - DATA that store default value of the first tape entries the TEXT section should only contain instruction symbols line break or spaces any line begining by a # is ignored the DATA section contain one number per line
+    - DATA that store default value of the first tape entries the TEXT section should only contain instruction symbols or whitespace any line begining by a # is ignored the DATA section contain one number per line